Welcome and thank you for your interest in the Graduate Training Program at the Wheaton College Counseling Center!

 - gaining experience and skill building therapeutic relationships with a diverse range of clients

-- increased skill completing comprehensive intake assessments
+- increased skills of completing comprehensive intake assessments

 - increased ability to make appropriate treatment recommendations and formulate treatment plans

-- gaining skills related to case conceptualization
+- gaining skills related to case conceptualization and presentation

 - developing the ability to implement a variety of therapeutic interventions